-Tracey Farrigan is a Geographer with the Rural Economy Branch in the Resource and Rural Economics Division.
+Tracey Farrigan is a geographer with the Rural Economy Branch in the Resource and Rural Economics Division of USDA's Economic Research Service (ERS).
 She conducts research related to rural household well-being with a primary focus on economically distressed communities and vulnerable populations.
 Tracey’s current work includes research on resiliency to the intergenerational transmission of poverty, military veteran migration and the impact on the agricultural landscape, and the intersection of persistent poverty with natural disaster vulnerability and recovery.
 The latter two projects are informed by Tracey's ongoing service to the USDA veterans in agriculture task force and FEMA’s national disaster recovery interagency support team.
 Tracey is also leading an historical spatial analysis of rural poverty in conjunction with the 50-year anniversary of the National Advisory Commission on Rural Poverty’s seminal report the People Left Behind.
 That project includes a critical evaluation of the current methodology used by Federal agencies for poverty-area designation, which is rooted in research conducted during the 1960s War on Poverty and has not since been updated.

 Tracey has been with ERS since 2007.
 Previously, she was an independent research consultant working with communities, organizations, and governments committed to alleviating poverty and supporting sustainable economic growth through capacity building and infrastructure development.
 Tracey is a U.S. Marine Corps veteran with occupational training at the (former) Defense Mapping School at Fort Belvoir VA.